-Technology for producing composite zones in castings based on Fe-C alloys, i.e. cast steel and cast steel using reactive components.
+Technology for producing composite zones in castings based on Fe-C alloys, i.e. cast iron and cast steel using reactive components.

 The process of obtaining a composite zone involves placing a system containing reactive components in the mould cavity.
-Then the mould is flooded with liquid alloy, which reacts with the components, creating in the chosen zone of the casting a composite reinforced with particles of tungsten carbide (WC) or/and titanium carbide (TiC) in the desired part of the casting.
+The mould cavity is then flooded with the selected liquid alloy, which reacts with the components.
+This creates a composite zone reinforced with particles of tungsten carbide (WC) or titanium carbide (TiC) in the desired part of the casting.
 The produced composite zone is characterised by a wear index several times lower than that of the alloy from which the casting was made.
-Realised industrial tests of castings containing the composite zone, reinforced with TiC particles, confirmed their longer service life by over 100% in comparison with their counterparts without the zone.
-The product is produced in a one-step casting process and the resulting composite zone can be characterised by wear resistance similar to selected types of cemented carbides (WC) and cermets (TiC), except with far better flexural strength and most importantly – superior product integrity.
+Field testing of castings containing the composite zone, reinforced with WC particles, confirmed their longer service life by over 100% in comparison with their counterparts without the zone.
+The product is produced in a one-step casting process and the resulting composite zone can be characterised by wear resistance similar to certain types of cemented carbides (WC) and cermets (TiC), except with far better flexural strength and most importantly – superior product integrity.

 The common feature of the InnerComposites technology family is the formation of reinforcing particles directly in the liquid casting melt, thus ensuring the highest possible quality of the resulting metal matrix composite material.
 Our offer is addressed to global market leaders in the production and/or service of machinery and equipment and vehicles,